 Whether that is using a park the bus strategy or a high press and counter-attacking tactic, coaches and players need to adapt and overcome whatever comes their way.

-By learning as much as you can about soccer tactics and how to coach them, you will not only greatly enhance your own knowledge and understanding of the game, but that of your players as well.
+By learning as much as you can about soccer tactics and how to teach them, you will not only greatly enhance your own knowledge and understanding, but that of your players as well.